marc-rene/Alien-Diplomacy/README.md

 Boids in this project are rendered using an **ECS-style** layout and [MultiMeshInstance3D](https://docs.godotengine.org/en/stable/classes/class_multimeshinstance3d.html) for **GPU instancing**

-That let's us reach **~210,000 boids** on an average PC and **~10,000** on the Meta Quest 3S.
+That let's us reach **~220,000 boids** on an average PC and **~10,000** on the Meta Quest 3S.
+When combined with the LLM the boids are reduced down to 4,000 to keep acceptable performance.

-Physics tick rate and an optional double-buffer mode ("offbrand physics DLSS") are exposed so you can get extra smoothness on MultiMesh3D updating.
+Physics tick rate runs the buffer updating and an optional double-buffer mode ***("offbrand physics DLSS")*** are used so we get extra smoothness on MultiMesh3D updating.

 ![alt text](Assets/AA_SC_(2).png "Boids screenshot 1")